Welwitschia mirabilis Hook. f.

 Tumboa bainesii, Welwitschia bainesii, Tumboa strobilifera

-Wonderful, weird, strange, bizarre, fascinating, and unique are the words used to describe Welwitschia mirabilis.
-It has only two opposite leaves produced from marginal grooves on the crown, each splitting into many parallel sections and twisting.
+Welwitschia mirabilis is a dioecious plant with a short stem and only two opposite leaves produced from marginal grooves on the crown, each splitting into many parallel sections and twisting.
+It is often described as wonderful, weird, strange, bizarre, fascinating, and unique.
 The leaves continue to grow throughout the entire life of the plant.
 They are broad, strap-shaped, and may reach a length of 13 feet (4 m) and over.
 The stem is unbranched, woody, and up to 20 inches (50 cm) tall.
-W. mirabilis is a species with separate male and female plants.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care

 At first glance, it would appear that Welwitschia would be almost impossible to grow, but this is only partly true.
-Welwitschias can be grown easily, even as pot plants and even on window sills and verandas in cooler climates.
+In cooler climates, Welwitschias can be grown easily as pot plants on window sills and verandas.
 Once established, the plant will grow steadily and is relatively disease-free.
-The most crucial stage is during its first eight months after germination, when it is prone to a fungal attack.
+The most crucial stage is during its first eight months after germination when it is prone to a fungal attack.
 Also, as it is not a true succulent, it should not be treated as one.
 It is dependent on additional water from its roots, and if grown in a pot, care should be taken that the soil does not dry out completely.

 - Back to genus Welwitschia